ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 		- You may find papers via [https://papercopilot.com/top-venues/](https://papercopilot.com/top-venues/).
 		- You may use [https://www.connectedpapers.com/](https://www.connectedpapers.com/) to find more papers related to a certain paper or topic.
 		- I will always be there if you need any guidance.
+	- A suitable topic is one that you find interesting, have ideas about, and believe is worthy of further exploration.
 	- Directions that you may give priority to:
 		- Generative models: more principled generative modeling frameworks or their optimization/generalization techniques.
 		- LLMs: techniques that improve the performance of (multimodal) LLMs or enhance their reliability.